But that’s not what he finds when he looks outside.

 “The same for me with Adam,” Brian said.

 “So you’re officially boyfriends,” Jared said.
-“You realize that your relationship might change when you go to college and Adam is still in high school, Brian.
+“Brian, you realize that your relationship might change when you go to college and Adam is still in high school.
 Then when Adam goes to college, it might not be at or near your college.”

 “We’ve talked about that,” Brian said.
 “We know that could happen.
 So, for now, we’re going to enjoy being together, being boyfriends, and being BFBs.”